yeehaa123/yeehaa.io-sveltekit/src/content/Home/Proposition.md

 order: 2
 ---

 Yeehaa is an [Ecosystem Architect](../../Ideas/Ecosystem%20Architecture.md).
-Designing virtual spaces for high-trust networks through a variety of approaches, including:
+Designing virtual spaces for high-trust networks through a variety of approaches

+including

 :::note{.principle}